20,000 signatures reached

 Why is this important?

-The London Borough of Bromley Council's current planning application necessitates demolition of the Grade II Listed Vestry, which houses the Air Crew Association stained glass window.
-Also it requires change of use of part of the Nave (the St George's Room) to provide additional space for the new museum, the overall design of which the vast majority of genuinely concerned people find appalling - an ultra modern, stark structure enveloping two sides of the Chapel.
-Please email for pictures and additional information by clicking on my name, top left of screen.
+The London Borough of Bromley has now totally demolished the beautiful, large (circa 70 square metres) Grade II Listed Vestry, which housed the Air Crew Association stained glass window above the door.
+BUT WE STILL DESPERATELY NEED YOUR SIGNATURES AND SUPPORT!
+Above is the hideous building that will replace it if we don't act now to get the design changed .
+(With many thanks to the 'wag' who has doctored the image, aptly re-titling the building to reflect most peoples' opinion of the design.)
+Does this desecration of our Memorial Chapel make you angry?
+Email the BHMM Trust and tell them: firstname.lastname@example.org Please sign the petition and share with your friends to help us fight this monstrosity actually being built.
+The plan also requires change of use of part of the Nave (the St George's Room) to provide additional space for the new museum, the overall design of which the vast majority of genuinely concerned people find appalling - an ultra modern, stark flat roofed structure enveloping two sides of the Chapel.
+Please email for more pictures and additional information by clicking on my name, top left of screen.

 Under these proposals, visitors to the Chapel will no longer be able to view the St George's Room with its commemorative stained glass windows, including the St George's Battle of Britain Memorial Window, without paying the predicted museum charge of £7.50.